erikvalkering/pigro/docs/walkthrough/facade.md

 assert(     deep_thought() == 42);
 assert(lazy_deep_thought() == 42); // same syntax
 ```
-In other words, the api between `deep_thought()` and `lazy_deep_thought()` are identical.
-If we want to pass either of them to another part of the code and that code is unaware of whether the function is lazy or not, this is possible:
+In other words, the api of `deep_thought()` and `lazy_deep_thought()` is identical.
+If we want to pass either of them to another part of the code and that code is unaware of whether the function is lazy or not, this is totally possible:
 ```cpp
 auto calculate_twice(std::invocable auto f, auto expected) {
     cout << "Calculation started..." << endl;